María (Ricky Martin song): Music videos

 The first accompanying music videos for the original song and Pablo Flores remix were filmed in La Boca, a barrio of Buenos Aires, Argentina.
 They were aired in 1995, and throughout them, Martin is seen with straight hair, blonde highlights, and a wide white shirt.
 He dances happily with the background of the tenements with colorful roofs and several neighbors as extras.
 Following "(Un, Dos, Tres) María"'s success in France, a re-made version of the video for the Pablo Flores remix was filmed in Paris and directed by Memo del Bosque.
 It was aired in 1998, and shows Martin walking around Paris, from Montmartre to the Champs-Élysées.
 It depicts Martin counting on his fingers, which is similar to the lyrics of the song, "Un, dos, tres" (One, two, three).
+Maria was played by spanish model Laura Cisneros.
 The visual also shows Martin swaying to salsa tunes and making most of the women he meets in the streets crack.
 In a scene, he throws himself on the hood of a car, firmly determined to seduce the driver.
 The "grainy" music video continues with Martin's dance steps.
 The last video is available on the singer's YouTube channel and has received over 175 million views, as of August 2021.
 Cristal Mesa from mitú named the visual Martin's 24th best music video on her 2018 list, and an author of Cultura Colectiva listed it among the "13 Videos to Appreciate Ricky Martin's Talent and Sickening Good Looks".